Albert0i/mysql-vs-redis/README-Part3.md

 ![alt mem1](img/mysql-size-mem-1.JPG)

-Instead of `BTree`, `HASH` is used for primary key.
-As you can see, how versatile and clever is MySQL!
+Instead of `BTree`, `HASH` is used for primary key access.
+This is comparative Redis.
+As you can see, how versatile and resourceful it is!

 ![alt mem2](img/mysql-size-mem-2.JPG)

+Data base size is 1.5G!

 #### III.
 Read and Update